Peggy-Kay Hamilton: Career

-Photo of Columbia University Campus in New York City, taken on Sunday, June 15th, 2003.
-Peggy-Kay Hamilton's alma mater where she obtained her masters and lifelong career as a research associate.
+Photo of Columbia University Campus in New York City, taken on Sunday, June 15, 2003.
+Hamilton's alma mater, where she obtained her masters and lifelong career as a research associate.

 After earning a Master's degree, Hamilton worked at Columbia University’s Mineralogy Department of Geology where she became an American Research Associate.
 During this time, Hamilton focused her studies on the differentiation of clay mineral types and produced many successful publications, along with her fellow Research Associate, Kerr.

 One of Hamilton's first breakthroughs was her publication of Research Project 49 on behalf of the American Petroleum Institute, where she contributed significantly to the glossary of clay minerals that the Institute published.
 Hamilton also contributed to optical X-Ray studies conducted by the American Petroleum Institute and was a major editor in these publications.

 Soon after, Hamilton became dedicated to discerning the origin and nature of uranium.
 Her work on uranium was published multiple times by the Division of Raw Materials of the Atomic Energy Commission.
 It was also published in the American Mineralogist and the Bulletin of the Geological Society of America.
 Hamilton’s project to classify uranium led to her major discoveries of umohoite and chrome mica-clay.
 Throughout this research, Hamilton also found radioactive blue-black soot masses and carbonaceous trash in Cameron, Arizona.

 While analyzing umohoite, Hamilton noticed that any fresh surface of the mineral developed a bright blue powder-like substance.
 She later determined this substance to be molybdenum efflorescence, which forms a few days after the mineral has been exposed to the atmosphere.
 With the use of X-Ray spectroscopy, uranium was indeed discovered in the mineral, as well as silica, sulphur, iron, cobalt, nickel, arsenic and thallium.
 After conducting sample collections in various parts of the world, it was discovered that this mineral is far more diverse and distributed than originally thought.